javalite/site-content/src/activejdbc/data_conversions.md

 ~~~~

 ## Convenience conversion methods

+> Convenience conversion methods are used after data was loaded into models due to read operations

 ActiveJDBC provides a number of getter methods for conversion.
 Most conversions use the
 underlying [Convert](http://javalite.github.io/activejdbc/org/javalite/common/Convert.html) class.
 Here are some examples: